What is the correct container to use? |

 - For small quantities of extra organics, place in an approved liner bag and place on top of your green bin for collection.
 Please make sure that the bag can support its contents.

-- Drop off green bin organics at the Region's waste management sites (fees will apply).
-This may be an option to consider when you are going on vacation or moving.
+- Are you moving or going on vacation?
+Consider dropping off green bin organics at the waste management sites (fees will apply).

 |